raghavgarg1257/social-cops-app/TaskAssessment.md

 # Mini Tasks
-These are the tasks upon which i am going to be tested.
+These are the tasks upon which I am going to be tested.

 **Note:** strikethrough indicates the task is completed.